Enjoy the timeless beauty of Mull, Skye, Iona, Orkney, and the Outer Hebrides on this tour from Edinburgh.

 Isle of Skye - One of the world’s most stunning islands.

-Tour highlights include the rolling splendour of the island of Mull, the peace and spirituality of Columba’s Iona, with an optional visit to the breathtaking and musical island of Staffa, followed by the dramatic beauty of our most famous of Islands, Skye.
-Let the ‘misty island’ enchant you with her incredible bounty before heading to the Orkney archipelago, rich in its archaeological treasures.
-Ullapool, nestling on the shores of Loch Broom, is where we travel from to Lewis, and absorb ourselves in Gaelic culture, and enjoy the truly inspirational surroundings of Harris with her mountains and glorious white beaches before crossing the sea again to the drama that is the island of Skye.
+You venture amongst the dramatic mountains of our most famous of islands, Skye, before heading to the Orkney archipelago, rich in archaeological treasures.
+Ullapool, nestling on the shores of Loch Broom, is where we travel from to Lewis; and immerse ourselves in Gaelic culture and enjoy the truly inspirational surroundings of Harris with her mountains and glorious white beaches.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)

 Travel north past Stirling Castle and to the region of Loch Lomond and the Trossachs National Park.

 You venture through the impressive mountains of the West Highlands and the magnificent whitewashed 18th-century town of Inveraray, home to the Campbell Clan and the Duke of Argyll.